Cutts–Madison House

-The Cutts–Madison House (also known as the Dolley Madison House) is an American colonial-style historic home, now used for offices located at 1520 H Street NW in Washington, D.C.
+The Cutts–Madison House (also known as the Dolley Madison House) is a Federal-style historic home, now used for offices, located at 1520 H Street NW in Washington, D.C.
 The house is best known for being the residence of former First Lady Dolley Madison, who lived there from November 1837 until her death in July 1849.

 The Cutts–Madison House is part of the Lafayette Square Historic District, a National Historic Landmark District.
 Now owned by the federal government, it is used as part of a federal courts complex.

 Construction

 On March 31, 1793, the U.S. Commissioners in charge of selling federally-owned lots in the District of Columbia agreed to sell square 221 to Samuel Davidson.
 Davidson died in 1810, and his son and two daughters inherited the property.
 Richard Cutts purchased lots 12, 13, 14, and 15 of square 221 from the Davidson heirs on October 3, 1818.

 The house was constructed in 1818–1819 by Richard Cutts, who built the house for himself and his wife, Anna Payne Cutts (Dolley Payne Madison's sister).
 The house had two stories, a gabled roof, dormer windows, and chimneys at the north and south ends of the house.
 The exterior was originally grey stucco.
 The front of the house faced Lafayette Square.
 The lot on which the house sat was a large one, with extensive space on all sides.
 Dirt roads bordered the house on the west and north sides, and a large garden with flowers and fruit trees occupied the east and south sides of the house.
 The garden extended south as far as the Tayloe House on the south end of the block.
 The home was considered one of the more "pretentious" domiciles in the city at the time.

 The city gravelled the street in front of the house in 1823.